boltops-tools/terraspace-docs/_includes/ci/prereq.md

 The Gemfile also happens to be using AWS cloud plugin.
 You can use any cloud plugin, of course.

+Also, make sure that you're using Terraspace 2.0 or above.
+You can check with `bundle info terraspace` and should see something like:

+    $ bundle info terraspace
+    * terraspace (2.0.0)

+If not, you can update terraspace with

+    bundle update terraspace

+Or more generally, update all gem dependencies

+    bundle update

 ## Configure Terraspace Cloud

 Configure the `cloud.org` and `cloud.project` settings.